Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/04-character.md

 Instance of [Entity](/client/lua-api/entity-api/entity).
 All [Living](/client/lua-api/entity-api/living) functions are available as well.

-Character functions are accessible to all entities, but will throw if the entity is not a Character, [Player](/client/lua-api/entity-api/player), or [Obstacle](/client/lua-api/entity-api/obstacle).
+Character functions are accessible to all entities, but will throw if the entity is not a Character or [Player](/client/lua-api/entity-api/player).

 ### `Character.from(entity)`